 Kjersti Aagaard (2007 New Innovator) was honored with the Michael E. DeBakey, M.D., Excellence in Research Award by the Baylor College of Medicine.
 The award recognizes faculty members with significant scientific contributions to clinical or basic research.

-Karl Deisseroth (2005 Pioneer and 2012 Transformative Researcher) receives the FNIH 2015 Lurie Prize for his work on optogenetics.
+Karl Deisseroth (2005 Pioneer and 2012 Transformative Researcher) receives the prestigious Albany Prize and FNIH 2015 Lurie Prize for his work on optogenetics.
 Dr. Desisseroth also received the Carnegie Mellon's Dickson Prize in Science and the 2014 Keio Medical Science Prize for his revolutionary work in optogenetics and his work on CLARITY, converting tissue into a gel linked to polymers that allow transparency and high-resolution optical access.

 |Pardis Sabeti & Martin Blaser Listed in "The 100 Most Influential People"